 I was staying at the Sheraton in Addis Ababa when the Colonel stopped by.
 Large goons moved me away from the swimming pool in the early morning, where I later saw a white tent being erected.
 Later on the air inexplicably tensed and a motorcade sped Gadafi and chums down the driveway towards the portico and lobby.

 The rebel-held Airbus A340 at Tripoli in 2011, after the fall of Gadaffi.

-Gadaffi once flew to Zibmabwe for a onference with three airacfrat and 250 strong entourage, and on a trip to Belgrade in 1989 he arrived with two horses, six camels and a ton of Libyan sand.
-The authorities allowed him to graze the camels in the hotel grounds, but balked at him riding a horse to the opening of the conference as he had wanted.
+Gadaffi once flew to Zimbabwe for a conference with three aircraft and 250 strong entourage, and on a trip to Belgrade in 1989 he arrived with two horses, six camels and a ton of Libyan sand.
+The authorities allowed him to graze the camels in the hotel grounds, but baulked at him riding a horse to the opening of the conference as he had wanted.
 He departed without the camels, having gifted them to the city zoo.

 As for Mexico's governmental Boeing 787 Dreamliner - President Felipe Calderon ordered it, President Enrique Peña Nieto flew in it, and now newly elected President López Obrador has said he'll sell it.
 The Boeing is one of 18 Mexican government aircraft, but is by far the most controversial and costly - having been leased for 15 years at an estimated USD $300m.

-The left wing populist was elected on a pledge to tackle corruption, but other campaign pledges include turning the Presedential Palace into a public park and cutting his salary in half.
+The left wing populist was elected on a pledge to tackle corruption, but other campaign pledges include turning the Precedential Palace into a public park and cutting his salary in half.

 Fuerza Aérea Mexicana's Boeing 787-8 Dreamliner.
 Photo Julio Cesar Hernandez Reyes